PowerUser64/colorscheme-shuffler.nvim/README.md

 }
 ```

+Note the special `ON_LOAD` event.
+Using this event will cause
+colorscheme-shuffle.nvim to shuffle the colorscheme while it is calling its
+setup function.
+This can replace setting a colorscheme with
+`vim.cmd.colorscheme()`.
+Also, the `notify` option does not apply here, and the
+command will always be run silently.
+This is because it prevents issues with
+things like custom notification systems (like noice.nvim) not being ready yet.
+Please file an issue if you would like a config option to change this.

 ## API

 - `next()` - Call this function to change to the next random colorscheme.
 Pass a list of colorschemes to pick from a specific list.